 An IVF patient should call fertility clinic on day 1 or 2 of her period.
-A nurse or a doctor will relay instructions as to when to come to the clinic for the first shots of ivf for an Antagonist cycle or visit on day 21 of menstrual cycle in case of a down regulated cycle.
+A nurse or a doctor will relay instructions as to when to come to the clinic for the first shots of ivf for an Antagonist cycle or visit on day 21 of the menstrual cycle in case of a down-regulated cycle.

 Each patient’s medication plan is individualized, but most IVF regimens include one or more of the following:

-GnRH Agonist is used to help create equally mature eggs.
+GnRH Agonist is used to helping create equally mature eggs.
 Some statistics indicate that GnRH Agonist may be associated with higher success rates and lower IVF cycle cancellation rates.

 HMG (Human Menopausal Gonadotropin), is administered by intramuscular injection